 ) Department of Medical Physics Ahvaz Jundishapur University of Medical Sciences Ahvaz Iran

-Dr. Cristina Bignardi obtained her Ph.D.
-(1990) in Mechanical Systems and Structures at the Politecnico di Torino.
-Since 2001, Dr. Bignardi is Associate Professor in Industrial Bioengineering at the Politecnico di Torino.
+Dr. Cristina Bignardi obtained her Ph.D. in the year 1990 in Mechanical Systems and Structures at the Politecnico di Torino.
+Since 2001, Dr. Bignardi is an Associate Professor in Industrial Bioengineering at the Politecnico di Torino.
 Her main areas of research are: (1) Numerical and experimental structural analysis methods, (2) Human joints and arthroprostheses, (3) Biomechanics of the spinal column, (4) Dental biomechanics, (5) Biomechanics of the pelvic floor, (6) Characterization of biological tissue at different scales of investigation, and (7) Bioreactors for regenerative medicine.
 She has authored/co-authored more than 50 articles in various national/international journals with total citations more than 350, and has co-authored more than 10 book chapters.

 Dr. Elisabetta Rosellini is a Research Fellow in Industrial Bioengineering at the Department of Civil and Industrial Engineering, University of Pisa, Italy.
 She graduated in Biomedical Engineering, summa cum laude, in 2005.
 In 2009, she received her PhD degree in Biomaterials.
 Her main research interests are in the fields of biomaterials and tissue engineering, with particular focus on cardiovascular tissues.
 She has been the Scientific Coordinator for international research projects.
 She is an author of 35 scientific publications and 54 peer-reviewed conference proceedings/abstracts at leading national and international conferences, in the fields of biomaterials, tissue engineering and biomedical engineering.